Something that has fascinated people for generations is shark teeth.

 The Grey Nurse Sharks in Australian waters are very different to Tawny Nurse Sharks.

-For the Grey Nurse Shark, the teeth are actually one of the most distinctive things that they are know for.
+For the Grey Nurse Shark, the teeth are actually one of the most distinctive things that they are known for.

 They have teeth that protrude from their jaws even when their mouths are closed, but this leads to an unwarranted appearance of something that is intimidating to humans.They can also hunt immediately at birth as they are born with a set of sharp teeth.

-Grey Nurse Sharks fall into the long needle like teeth category, specialized to help them catch slippery fast fish or squid.
+Grey Nurse Sharks fall into the long needle like teeth category, specialized to helping them catch slippery fast fish or squid.

 Even though it looks menacing, these sharks are actually docile and no threat to divers or swimmers unless provoked.Tawny Nurse Sharks have between 58 and 76 teeth in their jaws at any one time.